What foods are adaptogens and what are their benefits?

 The review found that these compounds can help to treat cardiovascular and metabolic diseases and improve the general quality of life, including sleep quality, mental health, and social functioning.

-But if you want to try adaptogens to learn about how to deal with stress and relax your mind, then you’ll want to try Panax quinquefolius (otherwise known as American ginseng).
+But if you want to know what foods are adaptogens to learn about stress and relaxing your mind, then you’ll want to try Panax quinquefolius (otherwise known as American ginseng).
 A study by Gachon University (opens in new tab) found that the herb helped to reduce body temperature in the short term and levels of serum thyroxin, a thyroid hormone.

 However as every body is different, everybody will respond to adaptogens slightly differently.
 “Different adaptogens are suited to different people, so firstly I’d recommend finding the one or ones that feel best for you,” says Berry.